top of page

 The human fingers on Mimosa leaves make them curl, withdraw.
 Their name relates to shame, shyness and

 resembling.
-An organism with flexing muscles also called Touch me not.
+An organism with flexing muscles also named Touch me not.
 They briefly recall a name they once had

 before,Touch me not.
 Another plant, Myosotis or Forget me not, works well against muscle pain.
 The muscle memory